Fishing Yellowstone Hatches—Revisited

 Nectopsyche: Readers familiar with Fishing Yellowstone Hatches will note that this caddis doesn’t appear in our book.
 That’s because back in the day, Nectopsyche (White Miller, colloquially) were nothing more than a token presence on the Firehole and Madison River (in the Park).
 As the Firehole has warmed over the years, populations of Nectopsyche have exploded, essentially becoming a “new” hatch for fishermen.
 Nectopsyche are far and away the dominant caddis on the Firehole, with massive numbers appearing yearly.
 Emergence takes place from early June through September.
-Numbers on the Madison fluctuate wildly year to year.
+Numbers on the Madison fluctuate widely year to year.
 Both emergence and egglaying phases are important.
 I’ve had two professional entomologists attempt to identify this fly to species level for me.
 Neither was confident enough in their assessment to offer a judgment.

 Brachycentrus: Mother’s Day caddis have long been notorious for year to year population fluctuations.
 They remain that way, but the trend is definitely to the downside.